 - Barbell Curls

-What makes 5×5 workout routines interesting is that you can approach them from a few different angles.
+What makes a 5×5 workout so interesting is that you can approach them from a few different angles.
 For example, you can stick with a weight that you can perform all 5 sets for 5 reps, or you can work your way from a fairly light weight to a heavy weight as you go from set 1 to set 5.
 I’ve also seen a triangle approach where sets 1 & 5 are the same, sets 2 & 4 are slightly heavier and set 3 is the heaviest.

 When doing only a 5×5 workout routine, you do sacrifice a little in the amount of strength or muscle mass that you can achieve versus focusing on just one aspect at a time … which is why it is usually best to separate your workout into different phases.